chickadeebird/SyntheticStars/README.md

 This is a Pixinsight script for detecting the stars in an image and using the detected stars to create a synthetic starfield using the parameters of the detected stars.

+Star detection performance is greatly enhanced by denoising the image prior to detection using the script.
+There is also an option on the interface to apply an MMT-based denoising operation prior to detection.

 The algorithm steps are:

 1. Use the Pixinsight StarDetector to find all of the stars in the image.